ericPantarotto/nestJS_completeGuide/_notes/notes.md

 - `npm install --save-dev tsx`
 - remove from `package.json` `"main": "index.js",` and then `npx parcel index.html`

+### **<span style='color: #6e7a73'>Important Info about Faker**

+IMPORTANT Info About Faker Installation

+In the upcoming lecture, we will be installing the Faker library.
+You may notice that the GitHub repository for Faker is empty or is displaying some confusing messaging.
+The library currently no longer exists and is not being maintained.

+A community fork of Faker was made to save the project: <https://github.com/faker-js/faker>

+To use this library, you can install it by running: `npm install @faker-js/faker@7.6.0`

+You'll then need to update all of your imports: `import { faker } from "@faker-js/faker";`

+As of their v6 release, TS support is now native and does not require installing the @types declarations: <https://github.com/faker-js/faker#typescript-support>
 <!---
 [comment]: it works with text, you can rename it how you want